 - IBP has maturity issues.

-Naturally, SAP would like companies to move to their newest software, but SAP DP never met any of the claims for it that SAP set forth.
-Obviously, another option would be to either replace DP with a non-SAP application or to augment DP with a non-SAP application.
+Naturally, SAP would like companies to move to their newest software, but SAP DP never met any of its claims that SAP set forth.
+Another option would be to either replace DP with a non-SAP application or augment DP with a non-SAP application.
 Those are real options, which we have covered in great detail in separate articles.
 However, the more the customer uses the DT Navigator, the less they will be likely to ask those questions.
 In this way, the DT Navigator can be seen as an anti-decision making tool.

-The DT Navigator is designed very simply to get customers to do exactly what SAP wants them to do.
+The DT Navigator is designed very simply to get customers to do precisely what SAP wants them to do.

-Is there a way to actually derive value from the DT Navigator?
+Is there a way to derive value from the DT Navigator?

 We think there might be.

-At the conclusion of the video, it is stated that the DT Navigator is designed for both customers and partners.
+After the video, it is stated that the DT Navigator is designed for both customers and partners.
 So consulting partners will use the DT Navigator to come up with what they should tell customers to do.
-As SAP consulting companies don’t do much else when it comes to advise but repeat what SAP says if one views the DT Navigator as simply SAP’s official position on products (that not that the DT Navigator necessarily contains 100% truthful information) then a customer could use the the DT Navigator to cut out the middleman of having to pay an SAP consultant to tell them what they can find from the DT Navigator.
+SAP consulting companies don’t do much else when it comes to advice but repeat what SAP says.
+If one views the DT Navigator as simply SAP’s official position on products (that not that the DT Navigator necessarily contains 100% truthful information), then a customer could use the DT Navigator.
+This is to cut out the middleman to pay an SAP consultant to tell them what they can find from the DT Navigator.

 Ding Ding Ding!

 SAP’s Digital Transformation Navigator receives our Golden Pinocchio Award for extreme deception.
-Seriously, you would have to be a twit to take the DT Navigator seriously.
+You would have to be a twit to take the DT Navigator seriously.

 The SAP Digital Transformation Manager is a sales tool designed to get the customer to do more of what SAP wants.
-It is presented under the cloak of providing a clear and easy tool, but has as an important built-in assumption that the user accepts the information presented as “recommendations” and that SAP’s only motivation for providing this tool is to “help their customers!”
+It is presented under the cloak of providing a clear and easy tool.
+But has as an essential built-in assumption that the user accepts the information presented as “recommendations” and that SAP’s only motivation for providing this tool is to “help their customers!”

-One should be suspicious of information provided by software vendors or consulting companies that are only introduced to help the customer.
+One should be suspicious of the information supplied by software vendors or consulting companies that are only introduced to help the customer.

 The pure SAP marketing message is delivered to the Digital Transformation Manager.
-For example, SAP IBP, is still very lightly installed — and requires purchasing HANA, which comes with a number of negative issues in addition to being the most expensive database among all of the options in the category.
+For example, SAP IBP is still very lightly installed — and requires purchasing HANA, which comes with several negative issues and being the most expensive database among all of the options in the category.

 Perhaps not surprisingly, these details are left out of the SAP Digital Transformation Manager.

-But the DT Navigator can add value to customers, but primarily to reduce the number of hours that are billed by SAP consultants to simply repeat what SAP tells them.
+But the DT Navigator can add value to customers, but primarily to reduce the number of hours billed by SAP consultants to repeat what SAP tells them.